Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 The other cause for generation of "dampness in the Spleen" is living in a damp environment.

 Dampness is heavy and turbid in nature.
 Thus symptoms of "internal dampness" manifest in feeling of heaviness in the body, cloudy head and cloudy urine.
-As “dampness” is water retention a symptom of dampness is edema and swelling (1) Other symptoms include bloated abdomen, loose stools and lack of appetite (the major symptom of deficient Spleen).
-The pathology is confirmed by looking at the tongue.
-If the tongue has a thick and greasy coating than there is "internal dampness".
+As “dampness” is accumulation symptoms of dampness are edema and swelling (1) Other symptoms include bloated abdomen, loose stools and lack of appetite (major symptoms of deficient Spleen).

 Dampness is leached out of the body through increasing the urination.
-Thus in general substances that treat dampness are diuretics.
+Thus substances that treat dampness are usually diuretics.

 Major Chinese herbs